ministryofjustice/moj-frontend/docs/style-guide.md

 It may be important to include FGM (female genital mutilation), forced marriage or so-called honour abuse to your definition of domestic abuse, depending on the context and audience.

-If you want to avoid the person identifying that they are experiencing domestic abuse, you could ask: ‘Are you contacting us because of domestic abuse?’
+If you want to avoid the person identifying that they are experiencing domestic abuse, you could ask: 'Are you contacting us because of domestic abuse?'

 You can read [guidance on the term victim-survivor](#victim-survivor-%28of-domestic-abuse%29).

 ### DPS, Digital Prison Services

-Not ‘the Digital Prison Service‘.
+Not 'the Digital Prison Service'.

-DPS may be referred to as ‘New NOMIS‘ in prisons, but we should always use ‘DPS‘ or ‘Digital Prison Services‘.
+DPS may be referred to as 'New NOMIS' in prisons, but we should always use 'DPS' or 'Digital Prison Services'.

-The initialism ‘DPS‘ is well understood and can be used without the full name.
+The initialism 'DPS' is well understood and can be used without the full name.

 There's a separate platform for probation services: see [PDS, Probation Digital Services](/content-standards/style-guide#pds%2C-probation-digital-services).